Why study with us?

 The School of Environment, Natural Resources and Geography (SENRGy) provides a wide range of undergraduate degrees in both traditional and interdisciplinary subjects, with staff expertise in geography, forestry, agriculture, environmental science and conservation.
 Bangor University and the School have a well-deserved national and international reputation for teaching, research and wider engagement with industry, government and the public.
 You will be taught by lecturers with a passion for their subject, many of whom are working on world-leading research.

-- Gold Award in the national Teaching Excellence Framework (TEF).
+- Rated Gold for Teaching Quality in the national Teaching Excellence Framework (TEF 2017).